odys-z/x-visual/docsphinx/design-memo/animizer.rst

     see paras.start.

+Example:

+.. coed-block:: json

+    type: [{ entity: 'id',
+             seqx: 0,
+             start: 0.1}]
+..

 - startWith:

-Start animation with script in another entity.
+Start animation with script in other entities.

 Object has same properties of :ref:`script-followBy`.